YuanruiZJU/TSE-Valid-Bug/recognizing-technical-information.md

 We ignore case when matching these words.

 ### Screen Shots
-We identify whether an attachment contains sceenshots by checking whether the description of the attachment contains the following words or phrases:
+We identify whether an attachment contains screenshots by checking whether the description of the attachment contains the following words or phrases:

 ```'window', 'view', 'picture', 'screenshot', 'visible', 'image', 'png', 'bmp', 'jpg', 'jpeg', 'where to', 'screen shot','yellow', 'rectangle'```